huggingface/blog/tf-serving.md

 # Instantiate the model with the new serving method
 model = MyOwnModel.from_pretrained("bert-base-cased")
-# save it with saved_model=True in order to have a saved model version along with the h5 weights.
+# save it with saved_model=True in order to have a SavedModel version along with the h5 weights.
 model.save_pretrained("my_model", saved_model=True)
 ```

 The serving method has to be overridden by the new `input_signature`.
 See the [official documentation](https://www.tensorflow.org/api_docs/python/tf/function#args_1) to know more about the `input_signature` argument.
-The `serving` method is used to define how will behave a saved model when deployed with TensorFlow Serving.
-Now the saved model looks like as expected, see the new `inputs_embeds` input:
+The `serving` method is used to define how will behave a SavedModel when deployed with TensorFlow Serving.
+Now the SavedModel looks like as expected, see the new `inputs_embeds` input:

 ```
 The given SavedModel SignatureDef contains the following input(s):